dapperAuteur/cows_bulls_vue_ui/README.md

 #### Player 1 doesn't say which letter is the Cow or Bull.
 #### The game continues until Player 2 has 4 Bulls.

+#### API is built using Elixir/Phoenix and is hosted at: https://peaceful-forest-74170.herokuapp.com/api/0001/players/

 ## Build Setup

 ``` bash